filteredwaterdev/true-ai-export/bug-reports/anthropic.md

 ---

-I expect confirmation of receipt of this report and a substantive response regarding remediation timeline.
+This report warrants confirmation of receipt of this report and a substantive response regarding remediation timeline.
 A working fix exists and is publicly available.
 The infrastructure to implement it natively already exists